Elektrobit/crinit/doc/adr/adr-cgroups-hierachic-cgroups.md

 ## Problem

 Cgroups can be organized in some sort of tree.
 If so, they can "inherit" some specifications from their parents.
+The inheritation process is described here: https://docs.kernel.org/admin-guide/cgroup-v2.html#top-down-constraint.
+It is no inheritation like e.g. a C++ programmer would expect it.
+It seems that the way the resources are restricted or distributed is depending on the kind of resource.
+See here for more details: https://docs.kernel.org/admin-guide/cgroup-v2.html#resource-distribution-models

 ## Influencing factors